Fiona Ma: COVID-19 pandemic

 In May 2020, Ma began operating the COVID-19 Emergency HELP Loan Program to provide financial assistance to health facilities impacted by the COVID-19 pandemic.

 By May 2020, California had spent $2.2 billion on safety gear to prevent coronavirus infection.
 No-bid contracts were used because of the emergency and unprecedented need for personal protective equipment.
-The state's standard purchasing processes were disrupted and Ma's office, which normally just carries out final stages of financial transactions, took on an oversight role.
+The state's standard purchasing processes were disrupted and Ma's office took on an oversight role.

-2023 Writers Guild of America strike

-On August 30, 2023, Ma sent letters to Netflix, The Walt Disney Company, Comcast, Warner Bros.
-Discovery Channel, Apple Inc., Paramount Global and Amazon, telling them to return to negotiations and settle the strikes.

-Accusations of impropriety
+Accusations of impropriety and sexual harassment lawsuit

 In summer of 2021, a former staffer filed a civil rights complaint against Ma, alleging sexual harassment and wrongful termination for declining the harassing behavior.
 In court filings, Judith Blackwell complained that Ma created a hostile work environment by making overt and unwanted advances while the two shared a hotel room on work trips.
 Such behavior included exposing her bare rear end to Blackwell on multiple occasions.
 Ma also gave Blackwell many gifts, such as jewelry, a prime parking spot and marijuana edibles, up until the time she was fired according to Politico.
-Ma is also accused of accepting inappropriate gifts.
+Ma was also accused of accepting inappropriate gifts.

 Ma had also shared hotel rooms 13 times with her chief of staff over a two-year period.
-And while the practice of sharing rooms with subordinates does not violate departmental policy, the situation was criticized.
 Ma has denied any wrongdoing in her defense against Blackwell and said the sharing of hotel rooms was a cost-saving measure.

+The suit was settled in 2024 by the state of California for $350,000.

 Personal life

-She is married to Jason Hodge, a Ventura County firefighter of Native American descent and an Oxnard Port Commissioner with the Port of Hueneme in Ventura County.
+Ma married Jason Hodge, a Ventura County firefighter of Native American descent and an Oxnard Port Commissioner with the Port of Hueneme in Ventura County, in November 2011.
+Ma filed for divorce in January 2026.